jepler/caliper-teensy31/README.md

 If no data is read, the paste key will type "NO DATA" once per power on.
 This could mean that your caliper is incompatible, or that something's wrong with the connection circuit.
 I don't have any specific troubleshooting guidance.

+(If things that look like powers of two are output, like 655.36mm, then data and clk are switched)

+# Adafruit Triket M0

+This board also works, though at the moment it only has simulated serial for use with dro.tcl, not USB HID to type in the values measured.
+Follow these alternate pin assignments:

+- pin 1: 1.5v output
+- pin 3: data input
+- pin 4: clk input